Wanrong: Marriage to Puyi

-The American travel writer Richard Halliburton, who was present at the event, described it as follows: At four in the morning this gorgeous spectacle moved through the moonlit streets of Peking en-route to the prison-palace.
+The American travel writer Richard Halliburton, who was present at the event, described it as follows: "At four in the morning this gorgeous spectacle moved through the moonlit streets of Peking en-route to the prison-palace.
 The entire city was awake and the people thronged the line of march.
 A forest of pennants blazed and fluttered past ...gold dragons on black silk, blue dragons on gold silk; and swaying lanterns, and gilded kiosques containing the bride’s ceremonial robes, and princes on horseback surrounded by their colorful retinues.
 There was more than enough music.
 Last of all came the bride’s sedan hung with yellow brocade, roofed with a great gold dragon, and borne along by sixteen noblemen.
 I followed close behind the shrouded chair, and wondered about the state of mind of the little girl inside.
 Headed straight for prison, she was on the point of surrendering forever the freedom she had hitherto enjoyed...
 The procession wound its way to the 'Gate of Propitious Destiny,' one of the entrances to the palace, and halted before it.
 Torches flared.
 There was subdued confusion and whispers.
 Mandarins and court officials hurried back and forth.
 Slowly, darkly, the great gates swung open,—I could look inside the courtyard and see the blazing avenue of lamps down which the procession would move up to the throne room where the emperor waited.
 Into the glitter and glamour of this 'Great Within' the trembling little girl, hidden in her flowered box, was carried.
-Then as I watched, the gates boomed shut and the princess became an empress.
+Then as I watched, the gates boomed shut and the princess became an empress."

 Puyi sat upon his Dragon Throne as people kowtowed to him.
 Later, in Wanrong's new living quarters, she kowtowed to him six times as the decree of their marriage was read in celebration.
-Wanrong wore a mask, as was Imperial Chinese tradition for the night-time wedding ceremony, and Puyi, who was inexperienced with women, later stated: "I hardly thought about marriage and family.
+Wanrong wore a veil, as was Imperial Chinese tradition for the night-time wedding ceremony, and Puyi, who was inexperienced with women, later stated: "I hardly thought about marriage and family.
 It was only when the Empress came into my field of vision with a crimson satin cloth embroidered with a dragon and a phoenix over her head that I felt at all curious about what she looked like."
 Afterwards Puyi, Wanrong, and his other consort Wenxiu stayed in the Palace of Earthly Tranquility for the night where Wanrong first showed her face.
 The ritual before entering the bridal chamber included eating cake, drinking wine served in two cups tied together with a red silk thread, and eating "longevity noodles."
 Puyi left and did not consummate the marriage.

-After the marriage Wanrong began living in the Palace of Gathered Elegance, the old residence of Empress Dowager Cixi, whereas the Emperor continued living in the Hall of Mental Cultivation.
+After the marriage Wanrong began living in the Palace of Gathering Elegance, the old residence of Empress Dowager Cixi, whereas the Emperor continued living in the Hall of Mental Cultivation.